What is a Zoning Bylaw?

 Zoning maps specify the different zoning designations within the Town limits; such as:

-A Zoning Amendment, more commonly referred to as Rezoning, is a land-use amendment to the Zoning Bylaw.
-The process of rezoning allows Council to analyze the potential impacts a land-use change and subsequent development may have on the community now and in the future, as envisioned in the Official Plan (OP).
+Zoning Amendment or Rezoning, is an change to the Zoning By-law for land-use.
+Rezoning allows Council to analyze the potential impacts a land-use change and subsequent development may have on the community now and in the future, as envisioned in the Official Plan (OP).

 When is a Zoning Bylaw Amendment Required?

-A formal Public Hearing is part of the Zoning Bylaw Amendment processes.
-Applicants are also required arrange a pre-consultation application with the Town prior to submitting a zoning application.
+A formal Public Hearing is part of the Zoning By-law Amendment process.
+Applicants must also arrange a pre-consultation application with the Town prior to submitting a zoning application.

 What are Specific Use Regulations?

-The Zoning Bylaw permits a number of 'specific uses,' such as accessory apartments, and home based businesses among others.
-The zoning bylaw outlines regulations for these uses above and beyond the regular development regulations listed for each zone.
+The Zoning By-law permits a number of 'specific uses,' such as accessory apartments, and home-based businesses among others.
+The zoning by-law outlines regulations for these uses beyond the regular development regulations listed for each zone.

 For example, in the case of bed and breakfast operations, the specific use regulations require that the operator of a bed and breakfast reside within the house where the bed and breakfast exists.

-The regulations are intended to integrate the specific uses into the neighborhoods in which they are located.
+The regulations are intended to integrate the specific uses into the neighbourhoods in which they are located.